pridiltal/ctv-AnomalyDetection/README.md

     an implementation of an algorithm for univariate and multivariate outlier detection that can handle data with a mixed categorical and continuous variables and outlier masking problem.
+  - The [stray](https://cran.r-project.org/package=stray) package implements an
+    algorithm for detecting anomalies in high-dimensional data that addresses the limitations of 'HDoutliers' algorithm.
+An approach based on extreme value theory is used for the anomalous threshold calculation.
   - The [mvoutlier](https://cran.r-project.org/package=mvoutlier) package provides
     multivariate outlier detection based on robust methods.
   - The [Routliers](https://cran.r-project.org/package=Routliers) package provides